themesberg/flowbite/content/getting-started/blazor.md

 ## Install Flowbite

-Flowbite Blazor is the official Flowbite UI component library for Blazor.
-Use the Flowbite Blazor Starter project to start using Flowbite components in your Blazor project.
+Flowbite is an open-source UI component library that is built with Tailwind CSS and vanilla JavaScript.
+Here's how you can install and configure it by following these steps to make it work with our Blazor project:

-1. Install Flowbite via NPM:
+1. First, you need to install Flowbite via NPM:

 ```bash
 npm install flowbite